 There are two hints in the problem statement that will guide us in formulating the strategy.
 One is that M is the midpoint of BC, and the other is that O and Q are the centers of squares.

 Because M is given as a midpoint, we are guided to think of ways of using the triangle midpoint theorem where M is the midpoint of a side of a triangle.
 So we need to find triangles in which BC is a side.

 Which triangles to use?
-This is where the second hint comes in – O and Q are the centers of squares, so e they are both the midpoints of their squares’ diagonals – so let’s draw those:
+This is where the second hint comes in - O and Q are the centers of squares, and a square is a regular polygon.
+So the distance from O and Q to the squares' vertices is the radius of this regular polygon.
+This means that they are both the midpoints of their squares' diagonals.
+Let's draw those: